The 3 AM Question That Haunts Every Entrepreneur

 Most entrepreneurs are brilliant at building things.
 They're terrible at figuring out if anyone wants those things before they build them.

-That gap — between idea and validated demand — is where we thrive.
+That gap — between idea and validated demand — is where the Wabbits thrive.

-Everything else is a means to an end.
+Everything else we do is a means to an end.

 Living Our Own Medicine